LeShawnEdouard/Node.js-MySQL/README.md

 -I checked for any syntax errors but everything appeared fine -Moved on to finish rest of the homework for now

+Solution: In my table "products", I did not reference "Item_ID in the "PRIMARY KEY".
+After referncing the the Item_ID, my table and values were created in the database.

 ==================================================

 Problem 2: Incountered the following error when installing npm i (package.json):